IssacKramer/Xamarin-forms-Android-Startup-Dual-Splash-Screen/README.md

 delay time by 2 pages, and that way the user sees **half** of the total delay, on each screen.

-Users starts to count the seconds on static screen.
+Users starts to count the seconds on **static screen**.
 So, if you move fast to another screen, you good.
 The perception now is the app starts FASTER (even actually, as you'll see later the app starts even slower a little bit).